waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3.  **Fake Wall:** Walk into every wall adjacent to the accessible floor.
 4.  **'G' Shape Path:** Walk in the shape of a 'G' in the accessible area.

-**Test Plan:** I will test these hypotheses in order of simplicity, starting with #3.
+**Test Plan:** Hypothesis #3 (Fake Wall) has been tested on all accessible walls in the entrance area and has failed.
+I will now test Hypothesis #2 (Invisible Teleporter) by systematically walking over every accessible floor tile.